dbestcode/bujo/README.md

 bare bones digital equvilant of a bullet journal for terminal.
 It automatically color codes items based on syntax and can migrate tasks and meeting based on the date.

-Run install.sh as super user(for the nano config file) to setup or jsut read the install and put the files in your self!
+Download the tar file, and run 'sudo install.sh' to setup or just read the install and put the files in your self!

-run 'bujo' to start right away or
+After run 'bujo' to start right away or
 'bujo -x' to run the tutorial program

 Usage: bujo.sh [OPTION]